 Our Corporate Governance Guidelines are designed to assist our Board in monitoring the effectiveness of decision-making at the Board and management level and ensuring adherence to good corporate governance principles, all with a goal of enhancing stockholder value over the long term.
 Our Corporate Governance Guidelines govern, among other things, Board member qualifications, responsibilities, restrictions and education, Board and committee function, management succession and self-evaluation.
 Our Code of Business Conduct and Ethics relates to the conduct of our business by our employees, officers and directors.
 We strive to maintain high standards of ethical business practices and compliance with all laws and regulations applicable to our business, including those relating to doing business outside the United States.
-Specifically, among other things, our Code of Ethics for Principal Executive Officer and Senior Financial Officers, which applies to our Chief Executive Officer, Chief Financial Officer and all other senior financial officers of our company.
-We will disclose any amendments or waivers from the Code of Ethics for Principal Executive Officer and Senior Financial officers of our company.
-We will disclose any amendments or waivers from the Code of Ethics for Principal Executive Officer and Senior Financial officers of our company.
-We will disclose any amendments or waivers from the Code of Ethics on our website.
+Specifically, among other things, our Code of Business Conduct and Ethics prohibits employees from providing gifts, favors or anything of value to government officials or employees or members of their families.
+We have also adopted a Code of Ethics for Principal Executive Officer and Senior Financial Officers, which applies to our Chief Executive Officer, Chief Financial Officer and all other senior financial officers of our company.
+We will disclose any amendments or waivers from the Code of Ethics for Principal Executive Officer and Senior Financial Officers and Code of Business Conduct and Ethics on our website.